lisp-docs/cl-language-reference/docs/chap-9/j-b-condition-system-concepts/_j-b-c-b-condition-designators.md

-A number of the functions in the condition system take arguments which are identified as *condition designators*.
+A number of the functions in the condition system take arguments which are identified as <GlossaryTerm styled={true} term={"condition designator"}><i>condition designators</i></GlossaryTerm>.
 By convention, those arguments are notated as